aurium/js13k-2022-dungeon-puzzle/README.md

 A button will appear to allow the user to upgrade the graphics if they want, when the FPS returns to normal parameters.

-On a old laptop the game performs well on firefox.
+On a old laptop the game performs better on Firefox.

 Easy mode is challenging and fun enough.